 At present, SPHysics is limited to generating a few simple geometric structures both in 2-D and 3-D such as boxes, planar beaches, triangular moving wedges, square floating objects.
-Generating the geometry is controlled by the code SPHYSICSgen_2D/3D.f.
+Generating the geometry is controlled by the code SPHYSICSgen\2D/3D.f.
 As explained in Section 3.2, the input case files can be used to generate a mixture of these basic options.
-If you wish to modify or add new options, you will need to edit and modify SPHYSICSgen_2D/3D.f.
+If you wish to modify or add new options, you will need to edit and modify SPHYSICSgen\2D/3D.f.
 Here, we try to give you some indications which subroutines to change:

-- (i) main geometric container shape: box, beach - (ii) static obstacles: trapezoid, wall, obstacles - (iii) filling the particles: fill_part (& maybe fluid_particles) - (iv) forced motion objects: gate, wavemaker, RaichlenWedge_Particles, fill_part - (v) free-motion objects (floating): FloatingBody_Particles, fill_part
+- (i) main geometric container shape: box, beach - (ii) static obstacles: trapezoid, wall, obstacles - (iii) filling the particles: fill\part (& maybe fluid\particles) - (iv) forced motion objects: gate, wavemaker, RaichlenWedge\Particles, fill\part - (v) free-motion objects (floating): FloatingBody\Particles, fill\part

-In future versions of the SPHysics code, a complex geometry generator already under development (see http://wiki.manchester.ac.uk/sphysics/index.php/Contributors) will be provided and will make creating new geometries and loading in CAD files more accessible.
+As described in Section 4.10, a complex geometry generator is now provided for 3-D applications (see http://wiki.manchester.ac.uk/sphysics/index.php/Contributors) making the creation of new geometries and loading in CAD files more accessible.